marselstefic/Road-Analyzer/README.md

 # Run

 Launch backend and website with (Starting from root folder "Road-Analyzer"):

 ```bash
 cd server
 python app.py
 ```

-Launch frontend with (Starting from the root foler like before):
+Launch client side with mobile app (Starting from the root foler like before)...:

 ```bash
 cd client/RoadAnalyzerApp/
 npx expo start
 ```

+Or with microcontrollers:

+Launch project files in the client_micro_controller folder (stm32 project file and arduino).